brct-james/apricate-docs/docs/guides/Guide-to-Markets.md

 For the sake of this guide I'll assume you've already familiarized yourself with the content of the (Guide to Assistants & Travel)[], and know how to travel.
 So, send a caravan to Yudoa (TS-PR-YD) and unpack it once it arrives.
 Now call the markets endpoint again and you should see the `Yudoa General Store` added to the response.
 For the sake of this demonstration, we'll buy 1 average size potato, sell it back, then buy some cabbage seeds.
 See the example below.

+**NOTE:** Market prices for PRODUCE are for the Miniature variety.
+Prices are multiplied by the numeric size of the produce.
+So for Average produce, multiply by 16.

 ## Market Orders

 To conduct business at a market, you must call `PATCH: /my/markets/{location-symbol}/order` and send a valid Market Order as the request body.
 These will always have 5 fields: